 If you have a flat-faced breed, such as the Pekingese, then you need to be very protective of their eyes, particularly given that the eye sockets tend to be quite shallow.
 Everyone is very aware of the characteristic big, round eyes of this breed.

-I suggest a regular vet visit, or a trip to a veterinary ophthalmologist, to make sure that no eye problem goes unnoticed particularly.
+I suggest a regular vet visit, or a trip to a veterinary ophthalmologist, to make particularly sure that no eye problem goes unnoticed.
 It can be easy to assume that an unidentified problem is simply a characteristic of this eye-bulging dog breed.

 Be vigilant for any kind of eye weeping in your Peke.
 You might notice some kind of discharge that then dries to a crusty-like appearance on the eye lids.
-This usually results in your Peke rubbing his eyes any way he can, against furniture, with his paws, against your legs.
+This usually results in your Peke rubbing his eyes via any means he can, such as against furniture, against your legs or scratching with his paws,

 There are many medical terms that you may have read about or heard from your vet or other Pekingese friends, terms such as Conjunctivitis, Entropion, Blepharitis.
 But you don’t need to be skilled in diagnosis, simply alert to any kind of discomfort around your Peke’s eyes.
 As soon as you notice that things are not quite right, it’s time for a vet visit.